gleb-chipiga/insightly-slack-script/README.md

 *SLACK_CHANNEL_URL* - string, required.
 The url can be obtained at slack incoming webhooks configuration page: https://my.slack.com/services/new/incoming-webhook/

-*SYSLOG_ADDRESS* - string or tuple, optional.
-This setting will be used to send log messages to syslog daemon.
-Depending on the local syslog daemon configuration, it should be set to the address it is listening to.
-It can be string, representing local unix-socket file path, or tuple (hostname, port)
+*LOG_FILE* - string, optional.
+Path to log file.
+By default it will be '/var/log/insightly_notify.log'

+*LOG_LEVEL* - string, optional.
+Adjusts verbosity of log messages.
+By default it will be 'INFO'